alpacahq/alpaca-docs/content/broker/integration/crypto-trading-broker.md

 constantly evaluate the list and aim to to grow the number of supported currencies.

+{{< hint warning >}}
+**New Trading Pairs for Brokers coming soon!**

+We are rolling out crypto trading pairs which will allow your users to trade additional crypto assets with `BTC` and `USDT` as base assets apart from the current default `USD` pairs.
+The largest impact this new trading feature brings to brokers is a change in crypto pair symbol convention.
+For example, `BTCUSD` would now be represented as `BTC/USD`.

+Changes have been made to APIs to be backwards compatible with the old representation of crypto symbols (e.g. `BTCUSD`).
+This should minimize disruption for any brokers not actively looking to support new pairs.

+We will be sending early communication when new crypto pairs will be availble for brokers to provide for their users.

+For more information and context, see [Crypto Trading API documentation]({{< relref "../../trading/crypto-trading.md" >}})

+{{< /hint >}}

 Tradable cryptocurrencies can be identified through the Assets API where the asset entity has `class = crypto` and `tradable = true`.

 ```json